 - If you think you are being followed while driving, drive to the nearest police or fire station.

-- Remember that cars drive on the right side of the road in the USA.
+- Remember that cars drive on the right side of the road in the U.S.

-- Notify the authorities and InterExchange immediately if you are threatened by your employer, colleagues, landlord, or anyone else.
+- Notify the authorities and InterExchange immediately if you are threatened by your anyone at any time.

 - Do not engage in threatening, immature, unlawful, or anti-social behavior.